 One might think testing becomes far different when we shift to direct response marketing.
 It doesn’t.
 Even in DR one has to be careful to test actions that are significant enough to generate a change you can measure with confidence.

 So read on in my direct response television based article from this month’s Response Magazine.
-(Link here.)
+(This article is available below.)

 Testing offers tremendous organizational advantage – especially responding to political attack with knowledge gained from testing.
 So embrace testing.
 And focus your testing efforts where you can successfully evaluate the test results.

 Copyright 2013 – Doug Garnett – All Rights Reserved

 By Doug Garnett, Founder & CEO, Atomic Direct

 DRTV campaigns draw tremendous strength and power from the ability to measure phone and web response.

 But this strength creates some amazing DRTV mythologies; with some agencies promising laser-like abilities to test every creative or offer change.